Rádio FM

-Rádio FM (styled Rádio_FM) is the fourth channel of the Slovak Radio.
+Rádio FM (styled Rádio_FM) is the fourth channel of the public Slovak Radio.
 It is an alternative music radio and was originally created on 4 March 1991 under the name Rock FM Radio.

 Rádio FM began with the tradition of awarding Radio Head Awards.
 Its listeners chose the best Slovak album, Single of the Year, Newcomer of the Year and Best live act of the Year and another prize is awarded also by professional music critics made up of Rádio FM and partner media editors.
-Through its broadcasting, it tries to discover, highlight and promote music by artists who do not receive air time on the commercial broadcasters.
+Rádio FM programs aim to discover, highlight and promote music by artists who do not receive air time on the commercial broadcasters.

 History

 The history of this radio station goes back to 5 January 1987, when Radio Elán was launched.
 On 4 September 1988, as a result of the merger of Rádia Elán and the Czech Mikrofórum, the E + M program was created, which lasted until 31 December 1990.
 On 4 March 1991, Rock FM Rádio was established.
 It was the first radio in Slovakia to start 24-hour broadcasting.
 On 3 November 2004, the station changed its name to Rádio_FM.

 It was the ninth most listened radio station in Slovakia in the 2nd and 3rd quarters of 2017, with a listening rate of 2.56%, according to the Market & Media & Lifestyle survey by Median SK.